Sakib1605/Sakib1605.github.io/_pages/about.md

 # Work Experience

+### Data Analyst (Contract Project) | Sollio Agriculture, Canada
+**October 2024 – November 2024**
+- Developed a user-friendly Excel dashboard with advanced VBA functionality, enabling users to search and retrieve product data by multiple criteria and adjust product-specific values with automatic updates across the dataset.
+- Collaborated closely with stakeholders to discuss requirements and gather feedback, ensuring the dashboard design aligned with business needs and enhanced user experience.

-**Graduate Research Assistant : Institutional Research & Planning (IRP) | University of Guelph**
+### Data Analyst Intern: Institutional Research & Planning (IRP) | University of Guelph, Canada
-*May 2024 -- August 2024*
+**May 2024 – August 2024**
-- Implemented an Exponential Smoothing model to forecast undergraduate enrollment for the next five years across various academic terms, optimizing predictions for institutional planning.
+- Implemented time-series forecasting model to predict undergraduate enrollment for the next five years across various academic terms, optimizing predictions for institutional planning.
 - Automated the forecasting process using Tableau Prep to evaluate the impact of diverse intake scenarios for domestic and international students.
 - Designed an interactive Tableau dashboard to display enrollment predictions, providing insights for informed decision-making and strategic planning.

----

-**Graduate Teaching Assistant | University of Guelph**
+### Graduate Teaching Assistant | University of Guelph, Canada
-*September 2023 -- April 2024*
+**September 2023 – April 2024**
 - Graded assignments and exams with precision, offering detailed feedback to enhance student performance.
 - Conducted office hours to address student inquiries and proctored exams to maintain academic integrity.

----

-**Software Developer | IQVIA, Bangladesh**
+### Software Developer | IQVIA, Bangladesh
-*September 2022 -- August 2023*
+**September 2022 – August 2023**
-- Worked on .NET Core microservice applications using a vertically-sliced architecture, adhering to SOLID principles.
+- Developed and implemented new features in .NET Core microservice applications while working closely with team members to ensure alignment with task requirements.
-- Implemented new features, resolved defects, and created BDD (Behavior-Driven Development) tests to ensure robust software functionality.
+- Conducted code reviews, resolved defects efficiently, and implemented BDD (Behavior-Driven Development) tests to enhance code quality and ensure reliable system performance.
+- Actively participated in daily Scrum meetings, sprint planning, and retrospectives, collaborating with team members to align on tasks, address challenges, and improve development processes.

 # Education